RedisGears/RedisGears/docs/docs/concepts/Sync_Async.md

 });
 ```

 While this function works, it has the potential to block Redis for a long time.
-So let's modify this function to run in the background as a Coroutine:
+So let's modify this function to run in the background as a coroutine:

 ```js
 #!js api_version=1.0 name=lib